lashivg321/Speech_Analyzer/README.md

 ![](images/livevoice2.PNG?raw=true)
 <br>

-### As you can see that the model has predicted the male voice and emotion very accurately in the image above.
+### As We can see that the model has predicted the male voice and emotion very accurately in the image above.

 ## NOTE: If you are using the model directly and want to decode the output ranging from 0 to 9 then the following list will help you.